4274-hari/AWS-Deployment/README.md

 # Step 5: Build and Deploy React Frontend

-  1.If you not have enough memory to build the app, you need to create a swapfile for memory based on your need.
+ 1. If you not have enough memory to build the app, you need to create a swapfile for memory based on your need.

         sudo fallocate -l 4G /swapfile  # Create a 4GB file sudo chmod 600 /swapfile        # Set correct permissions